BWeng20/jGraphBox/ReadMe.md

-# Graph representation and Visualisation
+# Graph Representation and Visualisation

 The project can be build and released via gradle.